 Let the boards/glue dry overnight.

-Step 2- Preparing your project after the glue up
+Step 2: Prepare your chess board after the glue up

 Remove the boards from the glue clamps.
 Scrape off any excess glue.
 Run the panel through your planer just enough to clean up the surface on both sides.
 Try to remove as little material as possible.
 If you do not have a planer, simply hand sand the panel as best as you can to flatten one side.
 This will help keep the strips your going to rip nice and square.